 Most Americans, especially those in New York, know to take extra care when choosing their costumes this year, a mindset mirrored in store fronts where pumpkins and American flags have replaced last year's gory displays.
 Also, the nation needs Halloween.
 Americans deserve time to relax, be with friends, laugh, dance, drink and be merry.
-They need to ogle their friends dressed as a heroic and hulky only the Fourth of July could beat.
+They need to ogle their friends dressed as a heroic and hulky fireman or a lithe little Statute of Liberty.
+And the fact that people are buying patriotic costumes proves a point: this holiday is a morale booster only the Fourth of July could beat. only the Fourth of July could beat.

 Still, we're lucky it's Halloween.
 The struggling economy needs the projected \$6.9 billion people will spend on candy, costumes and decorations this Halloween - second only to the winter holidays' sales.
 Another major concern in restricting Halloween is the impact it will have on American children.
 The World Trade Center succumbed to terrorists, adult Americans succumbed to terror, but the large majority of children live in their own separate world of video games and kick-the-can.
 Aside from the noticeable effects the incident had on their parents, these children live relatively unaffected - at least until someone takes away their Halloween.
 The terrorists then will have played an unforgivable trick on American children - they will have put terror into terms children can understand: the world is so screwed up, we can't have Halloween.
-Terrorists must not be allowed to redefine American childhood.
-So this Halloween, dress up, go out and have some fun.
+Terrorists must not be allowed to redefine American child- So this Halloween, dress up, go out and have some fun.
 Follow the advice of our president and go on with your lives.
 Lose yourself in the ephemeral fears and pleasures of Halloween, and enjoy this respite from real monsters.
 This article first appeared in the University of Minnesota's daily newspaper, the Minnesota Daily on Oct.
 25, and is reprinted here courtesy of U-WIRE.
 The views expressed in this article are those of the author and not necessarily those of The Observer.

-Head g

-Scene reviews the latest installments

-Konami offers gamers riddles and chills

-By C. SPENCER BEGGS Scene Editor

-Silent Hill 2 (SH2) is only vaguely related to its predecessor, which yields mixed results for the quality of the game overall.
-Launching from the success of the original Silent Hill (SH) title, Konami has revamped its psychological thriller with a whole new storyline and incredible new graphics and sound.
+Head Scene reviews the latest installments Konami offers gamers riddles and chills By C. SPENCER BEGGS Scene Editor Silent Hill 2 (SH2) is only vaguely related to its predecessor, which yields mixed results for the quality of the game overall.
+Launching from the success of the original Silent Hill (SH) title.
+Konami has revamped its psychological thriller with a whole new storyline and incredible pays graphics and sound incredible new graphics and sound.
 The release of the original SH was the first real competition to Capcom's Resident Evil series that has set the standard in horror games for five years.
-Instead of relying of surprise jump-out type horror scares like Resident Evil.
-Silent Hill was based on psychological terror.
+Instead of relying of surprise jump-out type horror scares like Resident Evil, Silent Hill was based on psychological terror.
 It used its unnerving sounds, graphics and plots to keep its fans gripping their controllers with white knuckles and craving more.
-SH2 has followed suit and builds upon those original methods
+SH2 has followed suit and builds upon those original methods of terrifying gamers.
+The only real plot similarity between the SH2 and SH is the fact that they are set in the extremely foggy and monster infested New England town of Silent Hill, Konami has gone back to the drawing board.
+Although it would have been nice to see the original SH plotlines unfold further, Konami made a smart decision when it decided to scrap the story and start anew.
+SH frustrated gamers by having an ambiguous and anticlimactic ending which forced players to beat the